syang1993/gst-tacotron/README.md

 ### Audio Samples

   * **[Audio Samples](https:///syang1993.github.io/gst-tacotron/)** from models trained using this repo.
-    * This set was trained for 100K steps on the [Blizzard 2013 dataset](https://www.synsig.org/index.php/Blizzard_Challenge_2013)
+    * This set was trained using the [Blizzard 2013 dataset](https://www.synsig.org/index.php/Blizzard_Challenge_2013) with and without global style tokens (GSTs).
       * I found the synthesized audio can learn the prosody of the reference audio.
-      * The audio quality isn't so good.
-Maybe more data and more training steps will improve it.
+      * The audio quality isn't so good as the paper.
+Maybe more data, more training steps and the wavenet vocoder will improve the quality.
-    * More samples and analysis will come soon.

 ## Quick Start: